enricobottazzi/designated-verifier-proof/README.md

 _________________________________________________________________________________________________

-Designated Verifier Proof is a type of proof that can only be verified by a specific subject.
-For this example we used a proof of valid ECDSA signature.
+DVP is a reusable component to add a designated verifier to your zk circom circuit.
+It means that the zk proof generated from your circuit cannot be verified by someonewho is not the designated verifier (identified by its ethereum public address).
+For this example we used the component to generate a designated verifier proof of valid ECDSA signature.

 DVP uses Zero Knowledge Proof to achieve that: